 Lenders doing business in Belgium are required to assess consumer creditworthiness and whether the individual can meet their payment obligations.
 To this end, they are obliged to consult the ICR before extending a loan or granting credit.
 The idea is to ensure that lenders are able to form a complete picture of the prospective borrower's existing indebtedness.
 The lender can then better assess the credit risk and avoid overextension.

 An over-indebted consumer can petition the competent labour court for a collective debt settlement.
 The court will then appoint a debt negotiator to draw up a payment plan.
 As long as these proceedings are pending, the debtor is not allowed to incur additional indebtedness (and therefore cannot enter into new credit agreements or take out additional loans).
 It is important that creditors be aware of this fact.
 Therefore, the ICR also contains information on such proceedings.

 Who submits which data and when?

 Consumer data are submitted to the ICR exclusively by lenders:

 - New credit agreements: within two working days from the conclusion of a new credit agreement or loan, the lender must submit to the ICR data on the borrower’s identity and the key features of the credit (or loan) agreement.

-- Payment defaults and delinquencies: within eight working days, the lender must submit to the ICR data on the amount in arrears, the date of delinquency as well as reimbursement.
+- Payment defaults: within eight working days, the lender must notify the amount in arrears, the date of default and reimbursement to the ICR.

 - Collective debt settlements: within 24 hours from recordation in the Central Records Register (Central Register of Records of Attachment and the Assumption, Assignment, Collective Settlement and Contestation of Debts), the following data must be submitted to the ICR: